SolidHal/PrawnOS/README.md

 A build system for making blobless debian and mainline kernel for the Asus c201 Chromebook

-Build a mainline kernel and Debian filesystem with:
+Build Debian filesystem with:
 No blobs, anywhere.
-Support for Aetheros AR271 usb wifi dongles through the open source firmware Minimal toolset intended as a based, including tools to setup a wifi connection Sources from only main, not contrib or non-free which keeps Debian libre Currently PrawnOS supports lxqt, with plans to include xfce as an option in the future
+Sources from only main, not contrib or non-free which keeps Debian libre.
+Currently PrawnOS supports xfce and lxqt as choices for desktop enviroment.

+Build a deblobbed mainline kernel with:
+Patches for reliable usb.
+Patches to support the custom GPT partition table required to boot.

 ### why

-Combined with libreboot, an AR271 wifi dongle, and a libre OS (like Debian with the main repos, the one built by this) the asus c201 is a fully libre machine with no blobs, or microcode.
+Combined with libreboot, an AR9271 wifi dongle, and a libre OS (like Debian with the main repos, the one built by this) the asus c201 is a fully libre machine with no blobs, or microcode, or Intel Management Engine.

 ### Image Download